-David Perozzi, the producer of Anderson Cooper’s daytime show (http://www.andersoncooper.com), offers 13 tips on getting your national TV pitches noticed.
+David Perozzi, the former producer of a key daytime TV show, offers 13 tips on getting your national TV pitches noticed.

 Check out his tips here (excerpted from an interview with Arielle Ford):

 1. Help out.
 When pitching a TV show, add value.
 It’s not your job to sell your book or be a star when pitching.
 At the beginning, prepare to help the producers in every way you can.

 2. Research the show.
 Know the audience, the people who watch the show.
 Each show has a different audience.
 Each day part in TV land is different.

 “If you’re pitching a morning show, for instance, your story should appeal to stay-at-home moms and seniors, who are most likely to be home during the day.”